Holon: Samaritan community

 In 1954, the president of Israel, Yitzhak Ben-Zvi, helped to establish a Samaritan quarter on the outskirts of Holon.
 The quarter was named Neve Pinchas after Pinhas Ben-Abraham, the high priest of the Samaritan community.

 Holon is one of only two cities in the world to have a Samaritan community, the other being the village of Kiryat Luza on Mount Gerizim above Nablus on the West Bank.

+Health

+Holon is the headquarters of the humanitarian organisation Save a Child's Heart, which provides cardiac healthcare to children worldwide.
+Founded in 1995, it is based at the Wolfson Medical Center.
+As of December 2025, it has brought more than 8,000 children from 75 countries to Israel.

 Transportation

 Holon is served by Holon–Wolfson railway station and Holon Junction railway station of Israel Railways.

 Education

-The Collège-Lycée franco-israélien Raymond Leven is located in Mikveh Israel, Holon.
+The Lycée Maïmonide Mikvé Israël and the Collège-Lycée franco-israélien Raymond Leven are located in Mikveh Israel, Holon.

 The Holon Institute of Technology was founded in 1969.